CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 When planning cable routes, care must be taken to avoid identifiable sources of danger.
 Basically, routes should only be laid in areas that are accessible only within the premises of an institution.
 A clear structure of the routes facilitates the control.
 Routes and individual cables should always be laid in such a way that they are protected against direct damage by persons, vehicles and machines.

 The location of equipment should be selected so that the cables connected to it are not in the running or driving area.
-If this can not be avoided, the cables must be protected according to the expected loads by means of suitable duct systems.
+If this can not be avoided, the cables must be protected by suitable ducting systems in accordance with the expected loads.
 As a general rule, make sure there is sufficient strain relief for the cables in the connectors when connecting the device.

 Underground garages are a major problem for damage-reducing cable management.
 Due to the safety circuits and the long open times of entrance gates, the access of third parties to underground garages can never be ruled out.
 Due to the usually low ceiling heights, it is possible with simple means to gain access to there running paths.
 Trains in the driving range can be below the permissible vehicle height.
 Damage or destruction of the tracks and cables due to vehicles that are too high can not be ruled out.
 In buildings shared with third parties, care must be taken to ensure that cables do not pass through their areas in floor, ceiling or wall ducts.
 All duct systems are to be closed mechanically in relation to the foreign occupied areas.
 It is better to let them end at the area borders.